Hackers want your data.

 The specific business I’m working with does not have an IT staff.
 They are a nonprofit that relied heavily on volunteers to fix issues.
 Other small businesses may have an IT department that is stretched thin or may not have the industry knowledge needed to secure and respond to vulnerabilities in the system.

 Once this business managed to clean up the malware and got removed from the blacklist (a long, painful process), about six months passed before they were attacked again, and they had to start all over.

 They were still vulnerable.
 Only after being attacked several times were they ready for a long-term solution.

 You Can Prevent Cyber-Attacks

-But you can still prevent attacks by putting the right IT security in place, training your users to guard against threats and applying IT oversight to make sure your systems are uncompromised.
+But you can still prevent attacks by putting the right IT security in place, training your users to guard against threats and applying IT oversight to make sure your systems aren't compromised.

-Are you doing everything you can to protect your business's and clients’ data?
+Are you doing everything you can to protect your clients’ data?

 Read Next: Ten Reasons You Need an S2Score

 Ray is an IT account executive with nearly 25 years of experience making IT work for companies of all sizes.
-He has spent the last 5+ years working primarily in the banking and finance market.
-Ray understands the challenges of the industry and impact of today’s compliance and security pressures.
+He has spent the last 5+ years working primarily in the banking, finance and church markets.
+Ray understands the challenges of these industries and the impact of today’s compliance and security pressures.
 In his free time, Ray enjoys coaching soccer and reading.